oracle-livelabs/converged/microservices-data-refactoring/calculate-affinity/calculate-affinity.md

     , total_affinity       decimal(10,5));</copy>
     ```

-    **Note**: This code is provided in the file `create-graph-tables.sql`.
+    >**Note:** This code is provided in the file `create-graph-tables.sql`.

 2. In this step, we will populate the `TABLESET_TABLES` table, which will become the vertices in our graph.
 Execute the following commands to populate the table:

     ```text
     <copy>truncate table tableset_tables;